-- 1) Click on the cog icon to open the Main options. - 2) Click on the Handling tab - 3) For MIDI channel assignment for loaded patches, select assign to omni.
+- 1. Click on the cog icon to open the Main options. - 2.
+Click on the Handling tab - 3.
+For MIDI channel assignment for loaded patches, select assign to omni.

-10.3 Configuring Quick-load menus
+11.3 Configuring Quick-load catalog

-It is much easier to load Gtak5 instruments if they are in the Quick-load menu.
-To get the Gtak5 instruments into the Quick-load menu, click the "Quick" toolbar button to display the Quick-load catalogue.
-Then navigate to the Kontakt5 library in the file browser and drag the Gtak5 directory into the Quick-load catalogue's first column.
+It is much easier to load Gtak6 instruments if they are in the Quick-load catalog.
+To get the Gtak6 instruments into the Quick-load catalog, click the "Workspace management" toolbar button and turn on the display of the Quickload catalogue.
+Then navigate to the Kontakt6 library in the file browser and drag the Gtak6 folder into the Quickload catalogue's first column.

-The new Quick-load catalogue has many features, see Section 13 of the Kontakt5 Reference Manual for more details.
+The Quick-load catalogue has many features, see the Kontakt6 Reference Manual for more details.

-10.4 Setting up the database
+11.4 Setting up the database

-Gtak5 instruments have all been tagged so they can be loaded easily using the database browser.
+Gtak6 instruments have all been tagged so they can be loaded easily using the database browser.
 First you will have to update your database:

-1) If the File Browser is hidden, click the folder icon to open it.
+- 1. If the File Browser is hidden, click the folder icon to open it. - 2.
+Select the Database tab and click DB Options.